CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 When ``SupplyCurrentThreshold`` has elapsed for ``SupplyTimeThreshold`` amount of time, it will lower motor output until it's within range of the current limit (see the above section on examples of these configs).

 Supply current limits are useful to prevent fuses from reseting and breakers from tripping.
-They are also effective at preventing brownouts, but stator or torque limits are often more effective.
+They are also effective at preventing brownouts and reducing overall current load on the battery.

 Stator & Torque Limits
 ^^^^^^^^^^^^^^^^^^^^^^